sva-dsi/2018-fall-course/README.md

 ## Office Hours

 ```
-Thursday 5PM- 6PM or by appointment
+Thursday 5PM- 6PM or by appointment via email
 NOTE: Make sure to make an appointment otherwise I won't be around!
 ```